Protocol Details

 The following internal message types are available as constants:

-These types are exported from both @mcp-ui/client
+These types are exported from both @mcp-ui/client and @mcp-ui/server packages.

 Important Notes: